-Working Together to End Homelessness
+Working Together to End Homelessness in Chicago

 All Chicago collaborates with a vast network of partners – nonprofits, foundations, corporations, consumers, donors, and multiple systems of care – as a dedicated and unified team committed to the common vision of a home for everyone in Chicago.
 This large scale collaboration between diverse entities and individuals working towards a shared goal is commonly known as collective impact.